 - Determining the ballistic limit of a composite structure

-- Failure prediction and progressive damage growth simulation
+- Failure prediction and progressive damage analysis

 - Investigation of the effect of projective geometry on penetration and its failure rate in the structure